 Version one of the Diploma in Mechanical Engineering is effective from 01 February, 2016.
 Version one requirements apply to all candidates enrolling for their first DME Level-7 prescription/course to be delivered and assessed in a term or semester that starts after 09 Feb, 2016.

 The following eight options are available for achieving the version one maximum of six prescriptions (120 credits) by cross credit/APL:

 Specified credit transfer from other qualifications

 6 Papers (120 cr)

 2 Papers (40 cr)

 1 Paper (20 cr)

-- Secondary School Certificate+ Higher (Superior).
-Secondly, School Certificate + 3 Years diploma in Civil or equivalent
+- Secondary School Certificate+ Higher (Superior) Secondly School certificate + 3 Years diploma in mechanical or relevant OR

-- Secondary School Certificate+ 3 Years diploma in Civil or relevant, with following options
+- Secondary School Certificate+ 3 Years diploma in mechanical or relevant with following options

 Policy: Cross Credits for 12 months